jiexuanc/Cybersecurity-Datasets/README.md

 # Cybersecurity-Datasets
 Overview:

 Collection of cybersecurity datasets for intrusion detection, separated by the type of data (network, event logs, verbose).
 Note that there are major overlaps between the type of data and the separation is only done for my sanity.
+Almost all dataset in "Host Logs" contains network traffic.
 Network files and verbose logs are plentiful.
-Event logs not so much...
+Host logs not so much...

 Network (i.e. PCAPs, DNS)
 ---